SpringRole/springscan-documentation/source/gettingStarted/authentication.rst

 	* aadhaar_url: can be an array of aadhaar urls or a single url
 	* consent: we will go ahead with masking only when consent is true from you

+**Error Codes and Messages**

+	* 401: Unauthorized request/Person not found
+	* 500: Authorization token is expired/Request params (Aadhaar URL/Consent Key) is missing or wrong